closeup of medieval handwritten manuscript

 Are you ready for a proofread?

 When you have a manuscript that is complete, you are ready to consider a proofread.
-By complete I mean that all of your content is included in the document (including the Table of Contents, any References, and any images or graphics).
+By complete I mean that you’re done writing your story and the document includes the Table of Contents, any references, and any tables, images, or graphics.

 When you have a manuscript you want to print, that’s how complete it is, you are ready for a proofread.

-If you are still playing with narrative structure, or if your manuscript is incomplete, you are not ready.
+If you are still playing with narrative structure, or if your manuscript is missing literally anything, you are not ready.
 If you are still considering the best way to phrase certain paragraphs or sentences, you are not ready.
 If you are waiting to hear back from beta readers, you are not ready.

-This page on the differences between copyediting and proofreading may be helpful for you to decide whether what you want is proofreading or not.
+This page on the differences between copyediting and proofreading may be helpful in deciding whether what you want is proofreading or not.

 What happens during a proofread

 Markup.
 Your proofreader will provide you with a marked-up Word or PDF file indicating changes that need to be made, as applicable.
-(If your situation calls for markup on paper, you might be working in a more traditional publishing arrangement.)
-You pass this on to your designer or publisher, as appropriate.
+(Word is the standard pre-layout; a PDF is after layout.)

 The bottom line